Graduate Handbooks and Mentoring Guidelines

 Current Entomology Graduate Students

 The graduate students in the department are a group with diverse backgrounds and interests.
 Yet despite differing goals and experiences, the students are a cohesive group with a common voice (the EGSA - Entomology Graduate Students Association), engaging in group activities of both a scientific and social nature.
 Bug O' Lunch is an informal weekly lunch hour seminar given by a different graduate student each week and attended by students and faculty alike.
 On the flip side, the annual Halloween party is not to be missed.
 As of 2019, the makeup of the students looks like this:

 Graduate Student Financial Support

 Almost all students are funded by the department for the entirety of their graduate career.
-Financial support varies on a case by case basis, but in general, students in the Master's program are supported for 2 years, and those going on to the PhD program receive an additional 3 years of support.
-Those coming in with a Master's receive four years of support towards their Ph.D.
+Financial support varies on a case by case basis, but in general, students in the master's program are supported for 2 years, and those going on to the PhD program receive an additional 3 years of support.
+Those coming in with a master's degree receive four years of support towards their Ph.D.
 If these time periods are exceeded, the department will then determine support on an individual basis, but it is very rare for a student to lose funding during his or her graduate education.

 The majority of students are supported on teaching assistantships.
 However, many other sources of funding are also available, including research assistantships, University fellowships, and national awards (NSF, NIH, USDA, etc.).
 Students holding teaching or research assistantships are exempt from tuition and service fees.